noops888/jfk-files-text/downloader_scripts/README.md

-# JFK Assassination Records Archive - Download Utilities
+# Download Utilities

-This repository contains Python scripts to help process and download files from the National Archives' JFK Assassination Records Releases.

-Specifically, it helps extract file links from the index spreadsheets provided by NARA and then download the corresponding files while preserving the intended directory structure.
+These utilties will extract direct file links from the index spreadsheets provided by NARA and then download the corresponding files while preserving the intended directory structure.

 ## Scripts